March For Our Lives, No Longer Protesting In Streets, Unveils Gun Control Plan

 While the ban on bump stocks went into effect earlier this year, Trump backed down on the other proposals.

-Other items in the March For Our Lives plan are similar to proposals offered by some 2020 Democratic presidential candidates, including calls to strengthen background checks for gun purchases, a ban on assault weapons and high capacity magazines and creating a federal gun licensing program.
+Other items in the March for Our Lives plan are similar to proposals offered by some 2020 Democratic presidential candidates, including calls to strengthen background checks for gun purchases, a ban on assault weapons and high capacity magazines and creating a federal gun licensing program.

-Under the group's proposal for a licensing program, in addition to a prospective buyer passing a background check, law enforcement agencies would conduct in-person interviews, check the buyer's personal references and ensure the gun purchaser passes a safety training course.
+Under the group's proposal for a licensing program, in addition to a prospective buyer passing a background check, law enforcement agencies would conduct in-person interviews, check the buyer's personal references and ensure that the gun purchaser passes a safety training course.

 Licenses would be renewed annually upon completion of those requirements.
 And on top of that, there's an annual fee that "any responsible gun owner would pay into the national licensing system for the ability to possess and use firearms," according to the proposal.

-"Being able to go back and have those periodic checks is really important," says Eve Levenson, the federal affairs manager for March For Our Lives, likening the renewals to those for driver's licenses.
+"Being able to go back and have those periodic checks is really important," says Eve Levenson, the federal affairs manager for March for Our Lives, likening the renewals to those for driver's licenses.

-Lawrence Keane of the National Sports Shooting Foundation, an gun industry trade organization, disagrees.
+Lawrence Keane of the National Sports Shooting Foundation, a gun industry trade organization, disagrees.
 He sees establishing a federal gun license program as unnecessary since the Second Amendment affords Americans the "right to bear arms."

-"You don't need a license from the government in order to exercise your constitutional right," says Keane who adds he finds the proposals "deeply troubling."
+"You don't need a license from the government in order to exercise your constitutional right," says Keane, who adds he finds the proposals "deeply troubling."

 Keane also adds that having a licensing program would not deter criminals who would find other ways to obtain the weapons.

 Following the recent shootings in El Paso and Dayton, there were signs that Washington would consider new legislation.
-Senate Majority Leader Mitch McConnell said when Congress returns next month, he expected background checks and "red flag laws" would be part of the discussion.
+Senate Majority Leader Mitch McConnell said that when Congress returns next month, he expects that background checks and "red flag" laws would be part of the discussion.

 Hogg, the Parkland survivor, says those don't go far enough.

-The group is also pushing for the creation of a gun czar, which would report directly to the president.
+The group is also pushing for the creation of a gun czar, who would report directly to the president.
 The proposal also calls for a national gun buyback program, imposing higher fees on bulk firearms and ammunition purchases and a prohibition on gun and ammunition sales and transfers conducted online.